jtc27/CV/README.md

 #### Communication

 - After university, I worked with local churches in the Denver area.
 I gave public speeches and taught classes to university groups and high school students.
-I vastly improved my speaking and writing skills.
+I improved my speaking and writing skills.
 I received many accolades and requests from local churches and even spoke at conferences in other cities.

 #### Leadership